jahilldev/component-elements/README.md

 # Using define()

 `preactement` exports one function, `define()`.
 This allows us to register a custom element via a provided key, and provide the component we'd like to render within.
-It can also generate a custom element with props ready for hydration if run on the server
+It can also generate a custom element with props ready for hydration if run on the server.

+The first argument **must be a valid custom element string**, e.g hyphenated.
+If you do not provide this, a prefix of `component-` will be applied to your element name.

 # In the browser